Net Promoter Score® Survey

 The higher your score, the stronger your school’s word of mouth is in your community.
 Obviously, the lower the score, the more concerned you should be about your school’s word of mouth.

 For example, in all of the schools that I work with I measure their NPS®.
-I have seen scores as high as 76, which is a great score and indicative of a strong school with strong word of mouth.
-A few years ago I measured the NPS in a school at -3 and this school closed the following year.
+I have seen scores as high as 86, which is a great score and indicative of a strong school with strong word of mouth.
 I always look for a NPS above 50 as this is a level that indicates that word of mouth is strong.

 In addition, it is important to ask a follow-up, open-ended question to give the parent an opportunity to provide a reason for their score: What is the reason for your score?